 Similarly, Facebook always wants you to pay to make your post available to others.
 This is valuable information for your women’s ministry marketing plan.
 I did create a page, but I am not planning on promoting posts…as of right now, that is.
 Please like the page: https://www.facebook.com/WomensMinistryResourcesandTips

-Next, if you are using social media, you want to devise a schedule for posting content to that social media outlet.
+Next, if you use social media, you want to devise a schedule for posting content to that social media outlet.
 The key is frequency.

 You need to post often, and you need to post things that will garner responses and engagement.
 Include all of that in your women’s ministry marketing plan.